 This loaf can be made ahead of time and frozen for up to three months.
 I recommend freezing the loaf without the glaze.
 You can use a large freezer bag or wrap it in plastic wrap and then aluminum foil.
 Thaw the loaf overnight in the refrigerator.
 Glaze the loaf once it has thawed and is at room temperature.

-If you love lemon flavoured desserts, you'll want to take a look at this decadent Lemon Poppy Seed Cake with Cream Cheese Frosting, it's to die for.
+If you love lemon cake recipes, you'll want to take a look at this decadent Lemon Poppy Seed Cake with Cream Cheese Frosting, it's to die for.

 Enjoy!